Nationwide offers the best overall family life insurance plans. It's also the top option for families looking for a high coverage policy.

-Family life insurance covers the entire immediate family on one policy under a single premium.
+Family life insurance covers the entire immediate family on one policy with a single premium.

 Typically, it makes sense for the breadwinner to get insurance rather than insure the entire immediate family.